campworkcoeman/campworkcoeman.org/scouts-bsa/special-programs/index.md

 Summer Camp Pistol Shooting Program.
 The program is open to all Scouts who are at least 13 and have completed the eighth grade.
 Scouts will receive a safety briefing and instruction followed by the opportunity to earn various pistol marksmanship qualifications.
 Due to the low instructor to shooter ratio, space is extremely limited.
-The program runs July 18 and August 8, 2021 and costs $45.
+The program runs July 6 and 27, 2022 and costs $45.
 An additional signed participation waiver is required.

 > %list-group%
 > <a href="{{ site.url }}/pdf/2017/2017-pistol-pilot-program-release-agreement.pdf" class="list-group-item">Pistol Program Release Agreement</a>

+## Skills Clinics

+New for 2022, Camp Workcoeman will be offering various skills clinics on Wednesdays throughout the summer.
+These include a Wood Tools & Fire Building Clinic, a Pioneering & Orienteering Clinic, a Swimming & Boating Requirements Clinic, and a 'Big Boats' Sailing Clinic.
+Full information is available on the [Summer 2022]({{ site.url }}/scouts-bsa/summer-programs/) page.

 ## Huck Finn Tube Ride